kalyncoose/fast-rds/README.md

 ![!more during !create](/demos/demo-using-more.gif)

 The `!more` command will print a description and valid values for the option you are being prompted during !create (without config).

+## To Do

+### Missing Features

+#### More DB Engine Support

+This tool currently only supports generating SQL files for a Postgresql database.
+However, the `!create` command is perfect for creating RDS databases with the other available engine types.

+#### Security Group Creation and Modification

+This tool currently allows you to pass a pre-defined security group in the `./configs/` file.
+However, a new feature could generate a new security group with inbound traffic open so that the SQL can be executed and after execution the security group could be modified to remove inbound traffic accessibility.

+#### More?

+Please let me know if any more features should be added.